chivandikwa/gatsby-casper/src/content/clean-architecture.md

 Next, the Use Cases represent the application-specific business rules that are responsible for orchestrating the flow of information and actions between different components in the system.
 These rules are typically specific to a given application and may involve many moving parts, including entities, interfaces, and other components.

+> ℹ️ The direction of the arrows points into the direction of a dependency.
+That is to say `A -> B`, should be read as `A` depends on `B`, or that `A` knows of `B`.
+Inversely, this means `B` does not depend on `A` and is not aware of the existence of `A`.
+This is not to be confused with flow of control, which will be discussed separately.

 In the architecture diagram, the Use Cases are shown as being dependent on the entities, which contain the critical business rules that underpin the entire system.
 Notice the direction of the arrow, which indicates that the Use Cases depend on the entities, but the entities do not depend on the Use Cases.

 This direction of the arrow is important because it represents the direction of stability in the system.
 As we move in the diagram from lower-level components to higher-level ones, the components become more abstract and less volatile.
 This means that they are less likely to change and are therefore more stable.